Fire Service Collaboration

 The communities served by the three fire districts are experiencing a lot of growth — with a 18% increase in population since 2010 and another 12% increase projected by 2033.
 Additionally, the three fire districts have experienced a 22% increase in call volume over the past six years.

-While the proposed merger creates a larger fire district, combining the fire districts allows us to maximize existing resources to serve the community better:
+While the merger creates a larger fire district, combining the fire districts allows us to maximize existing resources to serve the community better:

 - The same firefighters responding from your neighborhood fire station.